We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, there is not enough scientific evidence to support the claims that the body absorbs magnesium ions through the skin.
 Scientists need to perform more in-depth studies to confirm the effectiveness of using Epsom salt to treat various ailments.

 Some research suggests the skin may absorb magnesium and sulfate ions dissolved in water.
-The authors of one 2017 review article cited several studies with conflicting results about whether or not magnesium can pass through the skin barrier.
+The authors of one

 While magnesium transporters carry magnesium ions across cellular membranes, the outermost layer of the skin consists of dead cells that do not have these transporters.